 As the temperatures warm and the evenings are light, there’s no better time to take a break with family or friends.
-We have the insider’s guide to late availability and what to do while away on your (well-deserved) spontaneous Summer family break in the UK.
+We have the insider’s guide to late availability and what to do while away on your (well-deserved) spontaneous family break this Summer.

 Making the most of the sun can mean quiet cottage gardens or lakeside terraces.
 You may prefer houses by walking routes, or an evening’s BBQ lounging on luxury outdoor furniture.
 Either way we’ve got you covered; every Home has something special to enjoy.
 And if you have kids (and big kids) to entertain, we’ve pulled out our top tips close to our luxury escapes so you don’t have to.